 - Sensitive Gag Reflex: Some patients may suffer from a severe gag reflex and are unable to have dental care completed with the use of local anesthetic.
 Using anesthesia services can eliminate the problems caused by an active gag reflex.

 - Extensive Treatment: Completing dental treatment under general anesthesia can eliminate the need for multiple visits.

 - Special Needs: Individuals with physical or mental disabilities can achieve complete dental care in a comfortable setting.
 Sleep dentistry provides a safe and effective way for special need patients to receive the dental treatment they need.
-Patients will have a complete exam, full mouth series of x-rays (pictures of teeth), and a thorough cleaning while under general anesthesia.
+Patients are able to have a complete exam, full mouth series of x-rays (pictures of teeth), and a thorough cleaning while under general anesthesia.

-- Young Children: Children who are experiencing anxiety and are unable to cooperate for needed dental treatment can benefit from anesthesia services.
+- Young Children: Children who are experiencing anxiety and are unable to cooperate for necessary dental treatment can benefit from anesthesia services.